artinmajdi/wound_EHR_analyzer/documentation/INSTALL.md

 twine upload dist/*
 ```

+## Build and Publish Process

-Make sure to update the version number in `setup.py` before publishing a new release.
+Make sure to update the version number in `config/setup.py` before publishing a new release.